NGĀ POU HERENGA:

 3. Environmental sustainability

-There are now 22 natural burial cemeteries in Aotearoa, and more are being developed every year.
+There are now 22 natural burial cemeteries in Aotearoa, including the one in our district (Whakatāne).
+More are being developed every year.
 In these, instead of permanent memorials, trees are planted on gravesites.
 People buried there must not be embalmed because of the chemical pollution.
-Details on the Natural Burial site
+Details on the Natural Burial site.

 Would you like to keep in touch as our work and that of the national funeral guides movement progresses?